Protect Trees and Shrubs From Winter Damage

 Here are 7 ideas that can help you protect

-your garden from Wisconsin's harsh winter.
+your garden from Wisconsin's harsh winters.

 Evergreens, newly planted trees and woody plants need to be watered